dde-labs/lmwn-kafka-pg-airflow/README.md

 - Add the [Kafka cluster to UI](http://localhost:8080/) by config: `kafka:9092`

-- Create the model tables for receive raw data
+- Create the model and stream tables for receive raw data from batch and micro-batch DAGs

 ## Getting Started

 - Go to Airflow UI and start running

 ## Issue